guyining/hkucompgame/README.md

 - Onirim | Board Game | BoardGameGeek https://boardgamegeek.com/boardgame/71836/onirim

 ## 3. Functions
+The program provide the players with the same procedure as stated game rules. </br>
+For each requirements, see details below.</br>
 ### 3.1 Generation of random game sets or events
 When the game starts, the a deck of 76 cards is created in an fixed order. </br>
 Before the hand is dealt to the player, the deck needs to be shuffled. </br>